Open Science describes the current transition in how

 should be as open as possible and as close as necessary.
 Finding the borderline between the two is one of the most important tasks for practitioners, whether they belong to funders, research

 organisations, their partners or researchers themselves.

 Yet, this borderline is not sufficiently explored.

 Guidelines based on feedback and learning from practice should be created, rather sooner than later.

 potential: to address existing inequalities and matters like inclusivity, ethics, better assessment or the missing links between science and society or to re-shape public-private

-University of Sapienza, supported by UCL’s (University College London) Global Engagement Office and the UCL Office for Open Science, with technical support by Scientific Knowledge Services
+University of Rome, supported by UCL’s (University College London) Global Engagement Office and the UCL Office for Open Science, with technical support by Scientific Knowledge Services

 Emphasizing research practices, we will discuss the